 Treatments are based upon the findings of a thorough evaluation of the joints, muscles, ligaments and other structures that can be sources of pain and dysfunction.
 Treatments are directed towards alleviating pain, regaining range of motion and improving strength.
-Treatments may include pain relieving modalities such as ultrasound and electrical stimulation, plus the use of deep myofascial release or massage to address any chronic soft tissue restrictions and injuries.
+Treatments may include pain-relieving modalities such as ultrasound and electrical stimulation, plus the use of deep myofascial release or massage to address any chronic soft tissue restrictions and injuries.

 Regimes also include joint mobilization and other manual techniques to restore pain-free mobility.
-As pain subsides we will direct you through a individual program of stretching and strengthening for involved and core muscles returning you to your recreation activities and activities of daily living with improved body mechanics and protection from re-injury.
+As the pain subsides we will direct you through an individual program of stretching and strengthening for involved and core muscles returning you to your recreation activities and activities of daily living with improved body mechanics and protection from re-injury.